-Frequent and informal meetings between managers and employees are essential for companies which seek to increase productivity, resolve issues promptly and strengthen relationships with their teams.
+Frequent and informal meetings between managers and employees are essential for companies that seek to increase productivity, resolve issues promptly and strengthen relationships with their teams.
 Continuous conversations provide opportunities for the sharing of information and the chance to resolve specific problems.

 Such conversations allow managers to teach employees new skills and suggest ways to approach things, while the employee is able to inform management about any obstacles impeding his or her performance and raise any other concerns they may have.
-Indeed, one of the key points of focus for o should be on the employee, with managers allowing them to set the tone and agenda whenever possible as well as put together the information relevant to the discussion.
+Indeed, one of the key points of focus for one-2-one check-ins should be on the employee, with managers allowing them to set the tone and agenda whenever possible as well as put together the information relevant to the discussion.